Arduino Nano - MySQL

 The Arduino Nano can collect sensor data and store it in a MySQL database.
 It can also retrieve data (such as commands) from the MySQL database to control devices like LEDs, motors, and actuators.

-This tutorial will guide you on how to use the Arduino Nano to interact with MySQL.
+This tutorial will guide you on how to use the Arduino Nano and Ethernet module to interact with MySQL database.
 Specifically, we will cover:

 arduino MySQL